Cemetery records

 Regulatory building and property records

-A significant collection of archival records comes from the council regulation of building dating from the early 20th century.
+A large collection of archival records comes from the council's building regulation records dating from the early 20th century.

 These records include: